-The obligations are presented as current liabilities in balance sheet if entity does not have an unconditional right to defer settlement for at least 12 months after reporting period, regardless of when actual settlement is expected to occur.
+The obligations are presented as current liabilities in balance sheet if entity does not have an unconditional right to defer settlement for at least 12 months after reporting period, regardless of when the actual settlement is expected to occur.

-c.
-Post-employment obligation:
+11.3 Post-employment obligation:

-The Group operates the post-employment schemes comprising of defined benefit and contribution plans and such as gratuity and group terminal benefit plan, provident fund contributions for its eligible employees.
+The Group operates the post-employment schemes comprising of defined benefit and contribution plans such as gratuity and group terminal benefit plan, provident fund contributions for its eligible employees.

-i.
-Gratuity/ group terminal benefit obligation:
+11.3.1 Gratuity/ group terminal benefit plan: